DNC to raise billboards in Times Square, across U.S. to highlight abortion rights a year after Roe v. Wade struck down

 The right to an abortion has been a galvanizing issue for voters since the Supreme Court overturned Roe v.
 Wade a year ago, ending the federal right to an abortion.
 Now, as the country approaches the anniversary of that decision Saturday, Democrats are putting abortion rights at the center of their political messaging across the country.

 The Democratic National Committee (DNC) will launch a billboard campaign beginning on Thursday in Times Square and battleground states across the country.
-The ads will highlight the contrast between Democrats' efforts to protect abortion rights and Republicans' attempts to ban abortion, according to a DNC official.
+The ads, at a cost of six figures, according to the DNC, will highlight the contrast between Democrats' efforts to protect abortion rights and Republicans' attempts to ban abortion, according to a DNC official.

 Billboards are also going up in Atlanta, Phoenix, Milwaukee, Tallahassee, and Raleigh — all in key states in the 2024 presidential election.
 The ads say the Biden administration is "fighting for a woman's right to choose!"
 The campaign also features a quote from President Joe Biden, calls for the codification of Roe in federal law and claims former President Donald Trump and his supporters want to ban abortion nationwide.